erbabu/giftcard/README.md

 - Don't forget to include additional files in flutter project
   - Store logo and refresh icon images
   - google-services file for connecting to firebase
+### Implemented
+- Generate a random 19 digit card number (something similar to 16 digit credit card number + 3 digit cvv), allows to select gift card amount, prints gift card in QL-820NWB connected in the same Wi-Fi as phone using p-touch template (default store logo and name)
+- Gift card has the card number as QR code as well along with the card number so that we can use the QR reader in-built into the app to read the card number and do the transactions
+- **Actions** implemented based on newly generated / read card number through QR reader - Creates the gift card in firestore native database , enable / disable card, check balance, load additional amount to the card, and deducting transaction amount.
+Option is there to have one additional reference field which could be used for associating phone number with the card number.

+Hope this app will allow a small business to kick start using their own gift card without much hazzle.
+### In the pipeline
+- Generalization of store logo, name and printer IP address
+- Listing of transactions for the card number
+- Searching the card by phone number and use it for transactions
+- Use the card as a dual card (rewards card + gift card) so that with phone number, rewards in all cards could be collectively used